-When I was thinking about halloumi wrap ideas, I immediately thought about making a Greek wrap recipe, as halloumi is obviously a greek cheese.
+When I was thinking about halloumi wrap ideas, I immediately thought about making a Greek wrap recipe, as halloumi is obviously a Greek cheese.
 I then thought about one of my favourite combinations of halloumi being with sweet chilli.
-Enter = asain/Greek wrap fusion.
+Enter = Asian/Greek wrap fusion.

 The result is a tangy, salty, sweet, crunchy, delicious wrap, that incorporates everything you want in a speedy lunch recipe.